yanpd01/w-lab/content/authors/4_Assistant_ypd/_index.md

     url: 'http://gdiist.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: A typical science geek loving programming and exploring the mysteries of life.

 interests:
   - Artificial Intelligence